Sujai/hyderabad-iot-event/README.md

 No documentation reference provided.Expect engineeer to  navigate to findout the instructions.

 #### Testing and Feedback
-- Test the application on the IQ-9075 Evaluation Kit (EVK) (IQ-9075)/Robotics RB3 Platform and provide your feedback.
+- Test the application on the IQ-9075 Evaluation Kit (EVK) (IQ-9075) provide your feedback.

 ### Task 9.2: Offline Video decode using V4l2 test app (Host PC Kernel >v6.6)